UA-Carpentries-Workshops/KEYS2020-Training/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>. <!-- This document also outlines how to report an incident if needed.-->
+Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>. <!--This document also outlines how to report an incident if needed.-->
 </p>

 <!--